 - Safe instant transactions: a key priority in the future development of the project (not yet available).

 Reasons to use Bitcoin SV and the drama that involves it

 Bitcoin SV is currently in the 8th place in the ranking of cryptocurrencies by market capitalization.
-BSV has moved upwards, given its speculative and critical value over the current BTC.
+BSV price has moved upwards, given its speculative and critical value over the current leader BTC.
 Thus, it becomes an ideal option for short-term trading if you have the necessary trading knowledge to execute effective trades.
-Bitcoin SV can be used to exchange value on the Internet and to transact with different modes.
+Bitcoin SV can be used as an exchange value on the Internet.
 If its adoption succeeds, BSV could be used for electronic and physical commerce of products and services, as it is already the case with some cryptocurrencies, such as Bitcoin or Dash.

 However, Bitcoin Cash is a fork that is born by a radical and controversial philosophy.
 It is therefore considered a risky investment instrument.
 On April 15, 2019, one of the world’s leading cryptocurrency exchanges, Binance, announced that it would remove Bitcoin SV from its platform.
 While competition is natural within the cryptocurrency world, especially due to the free nature of the market, it can lead to tough disputes between sectors of the community and generate a chain reaction within the main exchanges and wallets of the world.